 1. Concussions: Protecting the Brain

-Concussions are perhaps the most well-known and concerning football injuries.
-These traumatic brain injuries can occur when a player experiences a sudden impact to the head or body that causes the brain to move within the skull.
+Concussions are perhaps the most well-known and worrying football injuries.
+These traumatic brain injuries can happen when a player takes a sudden impact to the head or body that causes the brain to move within the skull.

 Symptoms of a concussion may include: